Today's Bible Reading: Romans 14

 Reflecting and Thinking

 What topics have you heard included in discussions of Romans 14?
-Which do you think belong, which do not belong?
+Which topics do you think belong, which do not belong?
 Why?
 Based on verse 22, "keep these things between you and God," what challenges does the church face in those actions that are by their very nature public and visible?

 Dear God, help us to love one another as much as you love us.
-Help us to love one another enough to get self out of the way, especially in matters such as those of this chapter.
+Help us to love one another enough to get self out of the way, especially in matters such as those described in this chapter.
 Give us insight, wisdom and understanding so that we will know how to apply these words and how to build one another up in faith without judging or arrogance, with placing undue limitations or stumbling blocks.
 Always we pray in Jesus' name, seeking his authority and will, Amen.